Preparing for a probation review that’ll impress the boss

 Also consider how well you’ve picked up company procedures, IT systems and integrated yourself parts of the company culture.
 By discussing what you’ve learned, you will also demonstrate your increasing value to the company.

-Consider whether or not the job has met your expectations
+Consider if the job has met your expectations

 During the review speak with your manager about how your expectations are being met or missed.
 This is vital information for your manager – a great manager will want there to be alignment for you.